Matthew 18:18

 together, let not man put asunder."

-speaking only to men who have the attitude that their wives are their property
+men who have the attitude that their wives are their property to do with as

-to do with as they please, Jesus said that the only reason to consider divorce
+they please, Jesus said that the only reason to consider divorce was if the

-divorce.
-He said in First Corinthians 7:15, "But if the unbelieving depart, let him depart.
+in First Corinthians 7:15, "But if the unbelieving depart, let him depart.
 A brother

 or a sister is not under bondage in such cases: but God has called us to peace."
 When the scripture says not under bondage,